carpentries-lab/python-aos-lesson/episodes/01-conda.md

 ## Background

-The Python package installer ([pip](https://pip.pypa.io)) only works for libraries written in pure Python.
+The Python package installer ([pip](https://pip.pypa.io)) works really well for libraries written in pure Python.
+However, many scientific Python libraries have C and/or Fortran dependencies, and the binary wheels format lacks some desired features like the use shared library instead of static links that bloat the environment.
-Many scientific Python libraries have C and/or Fortran dependencies, so the easy solution to this problem is to use a distribution like Anaconda or Canopy, which come with all the most popular libraries pre-installed.
+The easy solution to this problem is to use a distribution like Anaconda or Canopy, which come with all the most popular libraries pre-installed.
 These distributions also come with a package manager for installing libraries that weren't pre-installed.
 This tutorial focuses on [conda](https://conda.io/docs/),